Azure/logicapps/articles/logic-apps-public-preview-known-issues.md

 1. Restarting the app is required after updating an Inline Code action.

 1. Enterprise connectors, custom connectors, and or gateway-based connectors are not yet supported.

+## See issues not listed?

+You can open issues [here](https://github.com/Azure/logicapps/issues) on GitHub.

+## Provide feedback

+You can submit feedbacks and comments using [this form](https://aka.ms/lafeedback).